creachadair/ffs/README.md

 to the technique used in rsync or LBFS, and contents are stored as raw blobs.

-The blocks belonging to a particular file are recorded in _extents_, where each extent represents an ordered, continguous sequence of blocks.
+The blocks belonging to a particular file are recorded in _extents_, where each extent represents an ordered, contiguous sequence of blocks.
 Ranges of file content that consist of all zero-valued bytes are not stored, allowing sparse files to be stored compactly.